MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/troubleshooting.md

 # Troubleshooting [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) issues
 > [!NOTE]
-> **Some information relates to pre-released product which may be substantially modified before it’s commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.**

-> [!NOTE]
-> For info about the current availability of the C++/WinRT Visual Studio Extension (VSIX) (which provides project template support, as well as C++/WinRT MSBuild properties and targets) see [Visual Studio support for C++/WinRT, and the VSIX](intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt-and-the-vsix).
+> For info about installing and using the C++/WinRT Visual Studio Extension (VSIX) (which provides project template support, as well as C++/WinRT MSBuild properties and targets) see [Visual Studio support for C++/WinRT, and the VSIX](intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt-and-the-vsix).

 This topic is up front so that you're aware of it right away; even if you don't need it yet.
 The table of troubleshooting symptoms and remedies below may be helpful to you whether you're cutting new code or porting an existing app.
 If you're porting, and you're eager to forge ahead and get to the stage where your project builds and runs, then you can make temporary progress by commenting or stubbing out any non-essential code that's causing issues, and then returning to pay off that debt later.